 The state of Georgia may not see as much snow as other places in the U.S., but that doesn’t mean it’s not a festive place to be during the holiday season.
 In fact, there are quite a few towns here that really embrace the season and get into the Christmas spirit with holiday events, including parades, decorations and visits with Santa.
 So, to experience a true Southern-style Christmas this year, take a trip to one of these fun and festive Christmas towns in Georgia.

-Helen is a Bavarian-themed town that doesn’t stop creating memories and fun once Oktoberfest if over.
+Helen is a Bavarian-themed town that doesn’t stop creating memories and fun once Oktoberfest is over.
 Christmastime is a wonderful time to visit Helen to see the town’s elaborate ornaments, lights, and other decorations and stay in one of the area’s cozy cabins.
-The annual Christkindlmarkt is taking place this year on November 30-December 1st and December 7-8.
-The event celebrates the German traditions of food, shopping, entertainment, and music.
+The annual Christkindlmarkt is a must-see, celebrating the German traditions of food, shopping, entertainment, and music.
 This is the perfect place to find unique Christmas gifts for your loved ones.
-The Festival of Trees starts on November 13th, and you can visit Santa in Helen on various days before Christmas.
-There’s even a Christmas parade on December 14th in downtown Helen!
+The Annual Lighting of the Village allows you to visit Santa in Helen on various days before Christmas.

 The most festive thing to do in Thomasville around the holidays is to attend the Victorian Christmas Festival.
 This is a quaint “Main Street City” that really knows how to bring small-town charm to the season.
-This year’s festival takes place on December 12th-13th.
 Take a step back in time to experience how Christmas was celebrated several generations ago.
 Here you’ll find carolers, a Magic Lantern show, magicians, pantomimes, and carriage rides.
 There’s a live nativity presented by First Baptist Church, visits with Santa, marshmallow toasting, live entertainment, and delicious food provided by a variety of vendors.
 You don’t want to miss it!